-Eating disorders are strongly associated with poor emotional coping skills.
+Eating disorders are strongly associated with poor emotional regulation skills.
 This means that treating an eating disorder includes learning how to process feelings and emotions in real-time throughout the day.
-Often, before food is restricted and/or binged on, feelings are restricted and become overwhelming and “too much.”
+Often, when we see a person binge eating, we also see that feelings are restricted.
+When repressed, these feelings become overwhelming and “too much.”
 Food can be a comfort and a distraction.

 If a person doesn’t have healthy emotional processing skills, they may turn to restriction and food as a way to cope with big feelings.
 This is why psychotherapy is critical for most people who recover from an eating disorder.
 Learning to accept and take care of our feelings is often the single most important thing we need to do to recover from an eating disorder.

 Your daughter’s binge eating is undoubtedly scary and even infuriating for you.
 That makes a lot of sense.
 I know this is hard and I am in no way minimizing your experience of her behavior.

 At the same time, it’s important to know that your response to her binge eating can make a world of difference in her recovery.
 I hear that you are at your wits’ end and think the best approach is to lock the pantry.
 But before you add any more locks or change your shopping habits, I encourage you to open the conversation with her about food restriction and emotional health.
 Ask her how she is feeling when she goes to the pantry at night.
 Meanwhile, reach out to a professional who can help you navigate your daughter’s behavior.